-In the year 228, when Mani was about thirteen years-old, a Parthian prince in the city of Seleucia (a few miles from Ctesiphon) attempted but failed to restore Parthian rule.
-It was said that just after this failure, Mani had a revelation from God, a command to leave the religious community to which he belonged.
-God, it was said, told him that he did not belong in that community and told him to keep aloof from impurity and that because of his youth he should avoid proclaiming his revelation publicly.
+In the year 228, four years after Ardashir took power, when Mani was about thirteen years-old, a Parthian prince from the former Seleucid capital, Seleucia (a few miles from Ctesiphon), rose up against Ardashir but was cut down.
+It was said that just after this, Mani had a revelation from God, a command to leave the religious community to which he belonged.
+God, it was said, told him that he did not belong in that community and told him to keep aloof from impurity and because of his youth that he should avoid proclaiming his revelation publicly.

-Mani's father had acquired a variety of religious ideas, and beliefs from the variety of religious cults were to appear in the new creed that Mani developed.
-By the time Mani grew into adulthood he saw commonality in various religions, and he saw himself as having a universal message.
+Beliefs from the variety of religious cults appeared in a new creed that Mani developed.
+By the time Mani grew into adulthood he saw commonality in various religions.
+He was trying to put the various ideas into a comprehensive whole, and he saw himself as having a universal message.
 When he was around twenty-five, he claimed that he was obeying an order from heaven to abandon passions and spread the truth.
-He consciously imitated the apostle Paul and began traveling about in Ardashir's empire preaching his new creed.
-He claimed that God called on him to preach as God had called on others before him.
-Mani claimed that he was the successor to prophets such as Zarathustra and Jesus, and he claimed that he was the helper promised by Jesus – as described in John 14:16.
+He consciously imitated the apostle Paul and began traveling about in Ardashir's empire.
+He claimed that he was the successor to prophets such as Zarathustra and Jesus, and he claimed that he was the helper promised by Jesus – as described in John 14:16.
 He claimed that he was the final prophet and that other religions were limited in their effectiveness because they were local and taught in one language to one people.
 Mani hoped that his message would be heard in all languages and in all countries.

 Mani saw himself in agreement with the Zoroastrian belief that the universe was in a battle between the forces of good and the forces of evil.
 But where Zoroastrians saw their god Mazda as stronger than the force of evil, Mani held that the forces of evil dominated the world and that redemption – the triumph of good – would come only with a determined struggle by a select group of devotees.
 Mani saw the eating of flesh as the first great sin of Adam and Eve (Gehmurd and Murdiyanag).
 And he believed that redemption for humanity would come by abstaining from eating meat and by fasting.
 He taught that someday a final purification would occur, that the earth would be destroyed, that the damned would collect into a cosmic clod of dirty matter and that the kingdom of goodness and light would separate from the kingdom of evil and darkness.
 This, he claimed, would come as the result of people rejecting evil.

 The third group of Mani's followers was necessary in making Manichaeism a popular religion.
-This third group was not obliged to adhere to any religious practices.
+They were not obliged to adhere to any religious practices.
 They merely had to believe.